Generic name: amoxicillin, clarithromycin, and lansoprazole [ a-MOX-i-SIL-in, kla-RITH-roe-MYE-sin, LAN-soe-PRA-zole ]

 Amoxicillin can make birth control pills less effective.
-Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking amoxicillin, clarithromycin, and lansoprazole.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy.

-How should I take Prevpac (amoxicillin, clarithromycin, and lansoprazole)?
+How should I take amoxicillin, clarithromycin, and lansoprazole?

-Each dose of this combination medicine contains 4 pills (3 capsules and 1 tablet).
-Take all 4 pills twice daily before you eat, unless your doctor tells you otherwise.
+Take Prevpac twice daily before you eat, unless your doctor tells you otherwise.

-This medicine can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using amoxicillin, clarithromycin, and lansoprazole.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Prevpac.

 Store at room temperature, away from moisture, heat, and light.